-When hiring a nanny, it’s essential that she knows what type of housework duties to expect.
+When hiring, it’s essential that you understand what to expect from a nanny.
 You must decide what duties are right for your family, which duties your nanny is comfortable with and how to compensate accordingly for any additional work before you even begin to interview nannies.
+All of this would be on top of the regular expectations of hiring a nanny as well.

 We’ll also discuss how to handle asking for additional work, and how this should factor into your nanny’s compensation.